-In December 2020, a team of scientists led by Dr. Adam Klein published the results of their work studying the SAR of 17 structurally related tryptamine compounds, all analogs of the magic mushroom compound psilocbyin.1 According to the authors, “there has been little systematic investigation of the structure-activity relationships of 4-substituted tryptamine derivatives,” and in the case of the 4-substituted derivatives, “almost nothing is known about their pharmacological effects.”
+Recently, a team of scientists led by Dr. Adam Klein published the results of their work studying the SAR of 17 structurally related tryptamine compounds, all analogs of the magic mushroom compound psilocybin.1 According to the authors, “there has been little systematic investigation of the structure-activity relationships of 4-substituted tryptamine derivatives,” and in the case of the 4-substituted derivatives, “almost nothing is known about their pharmacological effects.”

 The tryptamines used in the study were all 4-substituted N,N-di-alkyltryptamines.
 These compounds can be further divided into two categories, 4-acetoxy (4-AcO) substituted and, 4-hydroxy (4-HO) substituted (Figure 1).

 The salt forms of the compounds in the study were: